HOW TO BECOME A CHEF

 “If you look through their employment history, it may be that they’ve worked in several amazing places, but if they’ve only lasted a month or so in each then alarm bells will start to ring.
 It usually means they’ve either not been up to the job or they struggle to stick around, so most likely won’t stay around in a position you offer.”

 “I look at where they’ve worked but more importantly how long for, if a chef holds down a job for a few years at a back street pub then that CV will be near the top of the pile above the chef who’s worked in ten Michelin starred kitchens but moved every three months, that rings alarm bells for me.

 Once you’ve landed your first job as a chef, the hard work really starts.
 This is your big opportunity to show your commitment and get some serious experience in the bag.
 Your qualifications may have got you through the door but now you need to prove yourself.

 Put in the hours, seize every opportunity and learn from the experts.
 Cheffing is a competitive industry but there’s lots of opportunity for those who show the determination to succeed.
-Dave Mothersill, Head Chef at The Salt Room in Brighton shares his tips on how to get ahead:
+Dave Mothersill, from Furna restaurant in Brighton shares his tips on how to get ahead: